deepset-ai/haystack-experimental/README.md

 c.run([ChatMessage.from_user("What's an experiment?
 Be brief.")])
 ```

 Experiments can also override existing Haystack features.
-For example, users opt-in for an experimental type of
+For example, users can opt into an experimental type of
 `Pipeline` by just changing the usual import:

 ```python